jpillora/go-template/README.md

     * Assumes `./main.go` (configured in `.github/goreleaser.yml`)
     * Only executed on a tag push
     * `main.go` `version` will be replaced with the tagged version
+  * Cross compile and release Docker images for all major platforms
+    * Performed by buildx
+    * Simple Dockerfile `FROM scratch`
 * Default README
   * Badges for Go doc, CI status, release downloads
 * Default LICENSE